1978–79 Philadelphia Flyers season: Records

 Among the team records set during the 1978–79 season was Behn Wilson scoring 49 points, the most for a rookie defenseman in club history.
-Wilson, along with Blake Dunlop and Al Hill, combined to score three goals in 35 seconds during the second period of a March 1 game against the Boston Bruins, tied for the fastest three goals in team history.
 On March 11, Frank Bathe received a club record 55 penalty minutes during a March 11 game against the Los Angeles Kings.
 During the fifth and final game of their quarterfinal playoff series loss to the New York Rangers, the Flyers six goals against during the third period is a team record.
 The five shorthanded goals they allowed during the series is also a single playoff series high.

 The 1978–79 season was the final season of Bernie Parent's career, who hold several career records for the team.
 Parent holds the regular season marks for most ties (102), shutouts (50), and minutes played (28,215).
 He also holds the playoff marks for seasons played (7, tied with Ron Hextall), shutouts (6), and save percentage (.916).